ruke1ire/mobile-robot-hl/etc/design/design.md

 - Publishes to desired_velocity (QOS: Reliable)
 - Subscribes to agent_output (QOS: Reliable)
 - Subscribes to agent_input (QOS: Reliable)
+- Subscribes to user_input
+    - velocity
+    - termination_flag

+**Other information**
+- When creating user demonstrations or supervisor take-overs, the frequency of the control output from the supervisor will be limited to the control frequency of the agent node therefore this requires the agent node to be present.
+-

 ### Agent Node